gitlabhq/gitlabhq/doc/administration/high_availability/redis.md

 - Starting with GitLab `8.11`, you can configure a list of Redis Sentinel servers that will monitor a group of Redis servers to provide failover support.
-- Starting with GitLab `8.14`, the Omnibus GitLab Enterprise Edition package comes with Redis sentinel daemon support.
+- Starting with GitLab `8.14`, the Omnibus GitLab Enterprise Edition package comes with Redis Sentinel daemon support.

 High Availability with Redis requires a few things:

 - Multiple Redis instances
   - Run Redis in a **Master** x **Slave** topology
   - Multiple Sentinel instances
 - Application support and visibility to all Sentinel and Redis instances

-Redis Sentinel can handle the most important tasks in a HA environment and that's to help keep servers online with minimal to no downtime.
+Redis Sentinel can handle the most important tasks in an HA environment and that's to help keep servers online with minimal to no downtime.
 Redis Sentinel:

 - Monitors **Master** and **Slaves** instances to see if they are available